Santhoshkumard11/Cognizant-New-Joiners-FAQs/README.md

 # How to contribute
 - Fork the repo
-- Create a branch out of main
+- Create a branch out of gh-pages branch
-- add your changes
+  - add your changes to index.md
 - commit and push the changed
 - make a PR

 Once the PR is reviewed, a merge will take place to add your changes

-After your merge is done you need to add you name to the CONTRIBUTING.md file
+After your merge is done you need to add your details to the CONTRIBUTING.md file